 Fall has arrived and it's time to start using your gas fireplace.
 Lighting a gas fireplace is intimidating for most people but once you get comfortable, you are capable of doing it yourself.
 Natural gas is a powerful fuel and if you are not careful, you could cause an explosion.The local gas company or your fireplace dealer can provide some hand holding, if you need it.

 We will offer a list of the steps used to light the pilot and start your manual gas fireplace and we will explain how to start your fireplace if it is operated with a remote control or wall switch system.

 A gas log is a ceramic log and burner system that sits within a masonry fireplace opening.
 The distinguishing feature of a gas log is that it does not have a fixed piece of glass on the front of the fireplace.
 There may be a set of doors on a gas log system but you will be able open the doors and put your hands into the firebox.

-- In order to light the pilot you will have to locate the gas valve.
+- In order to light the pilot on a non-electronic ignition fireplace you will have to locate the gas valve.
 It may be operated by a key valve on the front of the fireplace or it will be within the firebox.

 - Verify that the damper is open.

 - Open the glass door if there is a door.
 The doors should be open whenever you are operating the gas log system.